rseonp/Flicks/README.md

 - [x] User can view a list of movies currently playing in theaters from The Movie Database.
 - [x] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [ ] User sees a loading state while waiting for the movies API.
+- [x ] User sees a loading state while waiting for the movies API.
-- [ ] User can pull to refresh the movie list.
+- [x ] User can pull to refresh the movie list.

 The following **optional** features are implemented: